ENG498-JCDD/Team3/src/snap-us-income-elig-fy20to26.md

 # SQ1: Are SNAP benefits becoming harder to access?

-**The following line graphs show how SNAP accessibility has changed over time, both nationally and in Wake County, North Carolina.**
+**The following line graphs show changes in SNAP accessibility over time, both nationally and in Wake County, North Carolina.**

 ```js
 //Attached datasets I want to work with